No. 5 Clemson tops No. 10 NC State 30-20 in ACC showdown - WHIZ News

 THE TAKEAWAY

-North Carolina State: The Wolfpack have plenty of talented players, but got rattled in that time right around halftime to allow Clemson’s two touchdowns.
-NC State now has to cross its fingers that the Tigers lose twice in their final five ACC games.
+North Carolina State: The Wolfpack have plenty of talented players, but got rattled right around halftime, when they allowed Clemson’s two touchdowns.
+N.C.
+State now has to cross its fingers that the Tigers lose twice in their final five ACC games.

 Clemson: The Tigers have had to prove their offense was legit all season and, while they didn’t pile up the points like in their first four games, they made enough plays to show themselves once again as the ACC’s top contender.